miketobz/ML-Rainfall-Prediction/README.md

 ## Lessons Learned
 With high-dimensional datasets (meaning datasets with a large number of features), linear models become more powerful, and there is a higher chance of overfitting.

-When comparing training set and test set scores, I found that the linear model predicts accurately on the training set, but the R^2 score on the test set is much worse; therefore, we should implement a model that allows us to control this complexity (such as Rigde Regression).
+In terms of model performance, the Random Forest Regressor model out-performed all other machine learning models.
+However, the Support Vector Regression came close.
+The Multilayer Perceptron Regressor's performance was the worst; it displayed a high Root Mean Squared Error value, as compared to the other models.

-In conclusion, the machine learning models did not perform accurately due to poor-quality data; the target vector is highly skewed with zero (0) values.
+All things considered, the machine learning models did not perform as expected due to an imbalanced dataset; the target (dependent variable) is highly skewed with zero (0) values.